Another Book of Nothing Chapters 25 - 29:

 Just a little word here about that little word, Om.
 In the East it corresponds to the biblical “In the beginning was the word…”.
-It also appears as a prefix in English from the Greek meaning “all”, as in ‘omnipotent’ etc. It is regarded as the verbal representation of God or supreme consciousness, the sacred syllable that is God itself.
-It consists of three phonemes A – U – M which are said to represent the three primary aspects of existence, namely projection, endurance, and extinction, or creation, preservation and destruction.
-They also, when vocalised, cover the whole spectrum of speech from the fully open mouth to fully closed.
+It also appears as a prefix in English from the Greek meaning “all”, as in ‘omnipotent’ etc. It is regarded as the verbal representation of God or supreme consciousness, the sacred syllable that is God itself and begins the devotional mantras of any and all Deities, such as 'Om Namaha Shivaya' etc. It consists of three phonemes A – U – M which are said to represent the three primary aspects of existence, namely projection, endurance, and extinction, or creation, preservation and destruction and when vocalised, cover the whole spectrum of speech from the fully open mouth to fully closed.

 You are everything…

-There is something that only you and God know, and that is that you and you alone, even as you read this, are the one and only expert ever to exist on what it is to be you.
+There is something that only you and God know - that even as you read this, you and you alone are the one and only expert ever to exist on what it really is to be you.
 Only you know how it feels to be the person you and others label with your name.
-You are so totally special and unique - as indeed, somehow you’ve always known.
+You are so totally special and utterly unique - as indeed, somehow you’ve always known.

 Just as the dream-experiences of two people sleeping side by side are not the same,